Saturday, May 2, 2026

 Sasha: Well that's way too big for Heroscape figures.

 Sasha: Hang on, there are good guys and bad guys?
 Heroscape doesn't usually get that specific.
-It's usually just, guys-who-fight-and-look-mean-and-scary and guys-who-fight-and-look-cool-and-less-scary.
+It's usually just, guys-who-fight-and-look-mean-and-scary and guys-who-fight-and-look-brave-and-less-scary.

 Ariel: Yeah, but before we get too much into that, we've got to do the most important thing.